Are you looking for an interesting or fun team to manage in Football Manager 2023?

 However, another English club that experienced a similar fate to Bury was able to be reborn under a new guise.
 Following the winding up of Scarborough FC in 2007, the club’s supporters’ trust re-launched the club under the name, Scarborough Athletic.

-Now, after 15 years in the making, the club have finally made their way back up the divisions and began the 22-23 season in the National League North.
+Now, after 15 years in the making, the club has finally made its way back up the divisions and began the 22-23 season in the National League North.
 That means one thing.
 They’re available to play in FM23!

 In some cases, the reasons for a club’s fall from grace aren’t quite so obvious as financial turmoil.

-A few years prior to this, they had been crowned La Liga champions for the first time, as well as lifting the Copa del Rey trophy twice during this period.
+A few years prior to this, they had been crowned La Liga champions for the first time, as well as lifted the Copa del Rey trophy twice during this period.

 In FM23, Deportivo are simply called ‘Coruna’.

-A couple of other options for a fallen giants save include Italian side Parma, who after a history of successes and bankruptcies now find themselves residing in Serie B, and Swindon Town, the former Premier League club that have since fallen into League Two.
+A couple of other options for a “fallen giants” save include Italian side Parma, who after a history of successes and bankruptcies now find themselves residing in Serie B, and Swindon Town, the former Premier League club that has since fallen into League Two.

-This proud tradition for developing young talent is reflected in FM23.
-The club is blessed with great training and youth facilities, and exceptional youth recruitment, meaning their yearly academy intake is likely to be bursting with top class potential.
+This proud tradition of developing young talent is reflected in FM23.
+The club is blessed with great training and youth facilities, and exceptional youth recruitment, meaning their yearly academy intake is likely to be bursting with top-class potential.